LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D2-ObjectConstructors.md

 Now that we have multiple objects that use the same object definition, we can see the importance of using *this* inside of object methods.
 The *this* keyword represents whatever object it is in and now it can be in different objects.

+What would have happened if we used the object name inside the method instead of `this`?

 # Complex Objects